Montenegro

 Bulgarian identity documents:

-The Consular Service at the Embassy in Podgorica is technically equipped to take biometric data, thanks to which it accepts applications for issuing all kinds of Bulgarian identification documents – passport, identity card, driving license and temporary passport.
+The Consular Office with the Embassy in Podgorica has the technical capability to capture biometric data and therefore accepts applications for all types of Bulgarian identity documents — passport, identity card, driving licence and an Emergency Travel Document.

-In order to be valid before the authorities of the other country, the documents issued by the competent bodies of either country should bear the “Apostille” stamp of the Ministry of the Foreign Affairs.
+In order to be valid before the authorities of the other country, the documents issued by the competent authorities of each of the two countries must bear the Apostille stamp of the Ministry of Foreign Affairs.
+Apostille can also be taken by the courts of first instance in Montenegro.